 Proceedings as to the adequacy of the squeeze-out price and in relation to the challenge to the relevant shareholders' resolutions promoted by certain BA and HVB shareholders are still pending.
-For more details please see section "Legal and arbitration proceedings" of this Base Prospectus.
+For more details, please see Section 11.4 ("Legal and arbitration proceedings") of this Registration Document.